-Applicants are encouraged to prepare for the application process and the challenges of implementing funded projects by taking advantage of workshops, courses and advising through the Office of Conservatory Professional Development and the Center for Innovation and Impact.
+Applicants are encouraged to prepare for the application process and the challenges of implementing funded project by taking advantage of workshops, courses, and advising through the Office of Conservatory Professional Development and the Creativity and Leadership Program.
 Applicants are encouraged to review their proposal prior to submission with Dana Jessen , Director of Professional Development.

 Who should apply?

-All current Oberlin Conservatory of Music, Double Degree Program, or declared Musical Studies students – in good academic standing – are eligible to apply.
+All current Oberlin College of Arts & Science or Conservatory of Music students – in good academic standing – are eligible to apply.

 - Students on leave are not eligible for funding.

 Prior to starting your application please prepare the following materials.
 Once in the form, you will not be able to save and return:

 - Project dummary (50 words or fewer)